Alice Milton, Ed.D.

-What are some of your hobbies or interests other than IT?
+What are some of your personal hobbies or interests?

 Through the years the Hol-Mac Corporation, along with its sister company, Anel Corporation, has given tremendous support to the Industrial Technology program in the Department of Instructional Systems and Workforce Development at Mississippi State through donations and materials.